kryadov/pdf2mp3/README.md

 - **Text-to-Speech Errors**: If you encounter errors related to text-to-speech conversion:
   1. If you see "DeepPhonemizer is not installed" error, run: `pip install deep-phonemizer>=0.0.17`
   2. If you see "SpeechT5Tokenizer requires the SentencePiece library" error, run: `pip install sentencepiece`
+  3. If you see errors about speaker embeddings, make sure the datasets library is installed: `pip install datasets`
-  3. For other TTS errors, the application will automatically fall back to a simpler TTS method
+  4. For other TTS errors, the application will automatically fall back to a simpler TTS method
-  4. If both TTS methods fail, try updating torchaudio: `pip install --upgrade torchaudio`
+  5. If both TTS methods fail, try updating torchaudio: `pip install --upgrade torchaudio`
 - **Text Processing Errors**: If you encounter errors related to text processing:
   1. Try using a different LLM model with `--model` option
   2. Adjust the chunk size with `--chunk-size` option (smaller chunks may process better)